home-energy-foundry/hem0424/README.md

 	# Windows 10:
 	python src\hem.py test\demo_files\core\demo.json --epw-file C:\path\to\weather_files\GBR_ENG_Leeds.Wea.Ctr.033470_TMYx.epw

+To run the calculation with a pre-/post-processing wrapper, add the appropriate wrapper flag to the command line (note that the inputs required in the input file may be slightly different than when running just the core calculation).
+For example, to run the simulation with Future Homes Standard
+assumptions:

+	# RHEL 7 / CentOS 7:
+	python3 src/hem.py test/demo_files/wrappers/future_homes_standard/demo_FHS.json --future-homes-standard

+	# Windows 10:
+	python src\hem.py test\demo_files\wrappers\future_homes_standard\demo_FHS.json --future-homes-standard

 For a full list of command-line options, run the following:

 	# RHEL 7 / CentOS 7: